erduotong/nuitka-doc-zh/helper/--help/output.md

 原始简介:
 ```
 Clean the given caches before executing, specify "all" for all cached.
-Currently allowed values are: "all","ccache","bytecode","dll-dependencies". can
+Currently allowed values are: "all","ccache","bytecode","compression","dll-
-be given multiple times or with comma separated values.
+dependencies". can be given multiple times or with comma separated values.
 Default none.
 ```
 中文简介:
 ```